QuentinAstegiano/PublicArticles/articles/PythonChatGptUnitTest/PythonChatGptUnitTest.md

     return self.call_gpt(content)
 ```

-The only thing to do is to write the result to a test file - here I choose to prefix the class by "test_" and to put it next to the source code.
+The result is then written to a test file, with a naming convention of prefixing "test_" to the class and placing it next to the source code:

 ```python
   def create_test_file(self, source: str) -> str:
     content = self.generate(source)